 Similarly, then, you can view your CPC from the “Campaigns” tab.
 Check how much you’re spending per single click and confirm it’s in line with your expectations and marketing budget.

 If you’re spending too much, consider bidding on different keywords or amending your campaign somehow.

-5 Tips for Creating a Successful Bing Ads Campaign
+5 Tips for Creating a Successful Microsoft Ad (Bing Ads) Campaign

-A successful Bing Ads campaign is about more than just keyword research and metrics tracking.
+A successful Microsoft Ads campaign is about more than just keyword research and metrics tracking.
 To get the most from your campaign and maximize your ROI, follow these tips.